Magnushhoie/bash_search/README.md

 - f_kill (Find Kill): Search all processes, kill selected one
 - f_man (Find Manual): Search bash manual
 - f_pdf (Find PDF): Search any text in any pdf in folder, infinite depth.
 Enter to open file.
-  - Converts all pdfs in folder (infinite depth) to text (in cached directory)
 - f_vim (vim last used): Shows / selects last opened vim files

 In addition, if keybindings are enabled try these FZF shortcuts: